 Mindfulness practices are increasingly being researched and used in therapies to help patients cope with negative experiences more effectively.
 Decreases in anxiety and psychological distress are experienced when patients take up meditative practices which take their mind away from that which is causing them distress and puts them into the present moment where they can experience what is currently going on within them and around them.

-A huge advantage to this type of therapy is that anyone can learn it and it reduces or eliminates the need for traditional medication based treatments which often have very undesirable side-effects.
+A huge advantage to this type of therapy is that anyone can learn it and it reduces or eliminates the need for traditional medication-based treatments which often have undesirable side effects.
 Mindfulness has long been used by traditions such as Buddhism and is regarded as a powerful tool to maintain physical, mental, emotional, and spiritual health.
-It is therefore viewed as an essential tool to preserve the vitality and overall well-being of a person and preventing the onset of dis-ease.
+It is therefore viewed as an essential component of preserving the vitality and overall well-being of a person and prevent the onset of dis-ease.

-Mindfulness practices are also progressively being viewed as acceptable cognitive therapy’s and have been shown to positively affect the areas of the brain that control emotional processing.
-The continued practice of focusing the attention into the present moment has helped people with anxiety and bipolar disorders, as well as other social disorders.
-In this modern society, which is increasingly aware and afraid of the many reported side effect of pharmaceutical prescription drugs, mindfulness can help in many cases to provide a drug-free alternative that will bring lasting positive results to the overall wellbeing of the practitioners.
+Mindfulness practices are also progressively being viewed as acceptable cognitive therapies and have been shown to positively affect the areas of the brain that control emotional processing.
+The continued practice of focusing attention on the present moment helps people with anxiety and bipolar disorders, as well as other social disorders.
+In this modern society, which is increasingly aware and afraid of the many reported side effect of pharmaceutical prescription drugs, mindfulness can help, in many cases, to provide a drug-free alternative that will bring lasting positive results to the overall wellbeing of the practitioners.

-With the emotional awareness that being present in the moment brings, people have the ability to better manage their emotions which can enhance their relationship with themselves as well as with others.
-When integrated with meditation, thoughts and feelings can be changed so preventing potentially unpleasant actions and therefore changing outcomes into beneficial experiences.
+With the emotional awareness that being present in the moment brings, people have the ability to better manage their emotions which enhances their relationship with themselves as well as with others.
+When integrated with meditation, thoughts, and feelings can be changed to preventing potentially unpleasant actions and therefore change outcomes into beneficial experiences.
 Additional benefits achieved by learning to balance stress and reduce unpleasant emotions are the heightened sense of being able to experience positive emotions like love, joy, and laughter.

-For most people our mind is the primary source of information.
-However, our minds can only operate with information from the physical world and are therefore only capable of analyzing and processing a very limited amount of information based on the restrictions of being in this physical reality.
-The mind cannot understand and analyze what it does not know.
-Science has limited life in our world to a set of ‘demonstrable and definable facts,’ and what cannot be understood within this context is dismissed as unverifiable and therefore considered not real.
+For most people, our mind is the primary source of information.
+However, our minds can only operate with information from the physical world and are therefore only capable of analyzing and processing a very limited amount of information.
+And, the mind cannot understand and analyze what it does not know.
+Science has ‘limited’ life in our world to a set of demonstrable and definable facts, and what cannot be understood within this context is dismissed as unverifiable and therefore considered not real.

 This does not mean that intuition is not real, it just means that science has yet to evolve enough to be able to understand something that it currently does not acknowledge exists.
 The scientific knowledge of today is vastly greater than that of 100 years ago and will, with time, continue to evolve to encompass much more than the scientists of today currently can verify.

-To see beyond what we currently understand, we must learn to feel with our heart to begin to comprehend the spiritual realms that operate outside of our limited five sensors.
-As individuals, we can accept that these realms exist and that greater knowledge is available to us.
-By acting upon a feeling when we receive it, we can begin to strengthen the connection to our metaphysical selves.
+To see beyond what we currently understand, we must learn to feel with our hearts to begin to comprehend the ‘energetic realms’ that operate outside of our limited five senses.
+As individuals, if we can accept that these realms exist and that greater knowledge is available to us, then by acting upon a feeling when we receive it, we can begin to strengthen our connection to our metaphysical selves.

-Also, by placing faith in this higher-SELF and seeking answers from it, we begin to receive clearer indications as to when we are truly doing actions that benefit our higher purpose.
-Begin asking, when uncertain, which action to take.
-“Which one of these options best aligns with my highest good or higher purpose?”
+Also, by placing faith in our higher-SELF and seeking answers from it, we begin to receive clearer indications as to when we are truly doing actions that benefit our higher purpose.
+We can begin this process by asking when unsure of which action to take, “Which one of these options best aligns with my highest good or higher purpose?”
 Wait for an answer, and when received, act upon it!
 Intuition is like a muscle in this respect- the more often it is used, it stronger it will become.

-By being constantly tuned into the latest news, weather, gossip, video games, TV show, texting, organizing, scheduling, etc. there is the avoidance of the ever important ‘SELF.’
+By being always tuned into the latest news, weather, gossip, social media, video games, TV show, texting, organizing, scheduling, etc. there is the avoidance of the ever-important ‘SELF.’
 It is self-knowledge that connects us to the environment we are in and allows us to have a deeper and more meaningful experience with life through our heart, instead of the busy distracted mind.

-For many, these distractions are a way of avoiding dealing with their sources of anxiety, frustrations, and fears that lie under the surface of their daily existence.
+For many, these distractions are a way of avoiding dealing with their sources of anxiety, frustrations, and fears, all of which lie under the surface of their daily existence.
 As truth is avoided, ignorance remains.

 Being discerning and choosing to disconnect from the endless distractions and to sit in quiet contemplation each day will again reconnect us to our heart.
 This is the place where we must go to learn the truth about ourselves and about the lessons we are here to learn.
 It is here that we will discover the gifts we have that can make a positive and lasting difference in the evolution of all life on Earth.
 Solitude is an amazing gift for the sincere seeker as it grounds us deep within our own being- where we will find the answers we are seeking.